MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-forms-advanced.md

 ## Test

-1. With a browser, connect to the application external URL, or in My Apps, select the application icon.
+1. The user connects to the application external URL, or in My Apps, and selects the application icon.
-2. Authenticate to Microsoft Entra ID.
+2. The user authenticates to Microsoft Entra ID.
-3. You’re redirected to the BIG-IP endpoint for the application.
+3. The user is redirected to the BIG-IP endpoint for the application.
 4. The password prompt appears.
 5. The APM fills the username with the UPN from Microsoft Entra ID.
 The username is read-only for session consistency.
 Hide this field, if needed.

    ![Screenshot of the sign in page.](./media/f5-big-ip-forms-advanced/secured-sso.png)

 6. The information is submitted.
-7. You're signed in to the application.
+7. The user is signed in to the application.

    ![Screenshot of Welcome page.](./media/f5-big-ip-forms-advanced/welcome-message.png)